The-Talik/Red-Wizards-Extended-Endgame/README.md

   - Enemies will flee when health gets low
   - Enemies adjust their tactics based on who they are attacking (ie, they will switch to hit and run if they are more maneuverable than their target)
   - Ravagers and Marauders will attack you from further away preventing long range attack spamming
+ - Equipment drops adjusted to give endgame equipment, even if they are too low of a level for the enemy.
  Players:
  - Player level cap increased to 100
  - XP gain slowed down progressively after level 50